 Stonehills, at Shields Road, Pelaw, was previously used by the BBC but has been empty for a number of years.

 But now, thanks to the support of Gateshead Council, it will become Pride Media Centre, offering a range of opportunities and support to the LGBT+ community as well as their allies.

-The complex will be the home of Pride Community Network, a not-for-profit organisation and will become the new base for North East station, Pride Radio 89.2 fm, which currently broadcasts online to around 125 countries from studios at Newcastle’s Dance City.
+The complex will be the home of Pride Community Network, a not-for-profit organisation and will become the new base for North East station, Pride World Radio which currently broadcasts online to around 125 countries and Pride Radio 89.2 fm, which broadcasts from studios at Newcastle’s Dance City.

 And this will also be followed by the launch in 2019 of an online television station, Out and Proud TV.

 The centre has a number of tv and radio studios and recording booths, along with 16 offices which will be available to fledgling businesses from both the LGBT+ community and their supporters.

 The aim is for businesses to develop and be nurtured in the incubator hub, in a safe environment with support given to address any particular issues.

 At the same time the centre will run a range of outreach programmes aimed at reaching isolated members of the LGBT+ community and deliver to them a range of relevant services.

 Initially the management team are being seconded from Pride World Media, which is a multi-platform LGBT+ broadcaster, to help the venture get off the ground.